ctapobep/javatalks-articles/en/when-will-programmers-grow-up.md

 Do you still think that high-quality programming skills, knowing SOLID principles, writing maintenable tests is enough for you to be called a professional?
 Let's elaborate this topic.

-When I was young and -stupid- passionate about high-quality programming, all my attention was drawn by maintenable, flexible easily readable code.
+When I was young and ~~stupid~~ passionate about high-quality programming, all my attention was drawn by maintenable, flexible easily readable code.
 I was reading hell a lot of literature on this - both books and articles.
 Later on I started to teach others.
 I was conducting webinars & tech sessions (both at work and on the internet), writing articles and discussing these topics at [JTalks](http://jtalks.org).
 And I still continue on this, though way less actively.